nesi/support-docs/docs/Scientific_Computing/Running_Jobs_on_Māui_and_Mahuika/Hyperthreading.md

 </td>
 <td class="wysiwyg-text-align-center" style="width: 232px;">
-The job gets one logical CPU, but is charged for 80.\
+The job gets one logical CPU, but is charged for 80.
 `--hint=nomultithread` is irrelevant.

-[**This configuration is extremely uneconomical on Māui.
-Consider using Mahuika or the Māui ancillary nodes instead.**]{.wysiwyg-color-red}
+<span class="wysiwyg-color-red">**This configuration is extremely
+uneconomical on Māui.
+Consider using Mahuika or the Māui ancillary nodes instead.**</span>

 </td>
 </tr>